philips-software/philips-backstage-plugins/workspaces/confluence/plugins/search-confluence-backend/README.md

   auth:
     token: ${Your PAT Token}
   category:
     # provide the list of categories you want to use to find spaces that will be indexed
     # example
     # - space1
     # - space2
+  retries:
+    attempts: 3 # optional, defaults to 3
+    delay: 5000 # optional, defaults to 5000
 ```

+> Note: if the Confluence API rate limit is exceeded, the plugin will automatically retry with increasing wait times for a specified number of retry attempts.
+This can increase the duration of the task.
+Take this into account when setting the `schedule.frequency` and `schedule.timeout` values.

 ## Backend Configuration (Follows new backend)